Teriyaki Chicken Bowls

 - Choose your sauce: This recipe can be made with homemade teriyaki sauce or store-bought.
 For the homemade sauce, simply add all the ingredients to a saucepan and bring it to a boil.
 Immediately turn the heat down to a simmer and cook for 3-5 minutes until it has thickened.
 If you don’t want to dirty another pan, you can make the sauce right in the skillet after browning the chicken and cooking the vegetables.
 Then just add the chicken and vegetables right to the sauce in the same pan.

 - Prepare the base and toppings: Before you start cooking the chicken and vegetables, get the base of your bowl ready.
 This could be quinoa, rice, or greens.
-Also chop any additional toppings like fresh cilantro, red cabbage, green onions, or cashews.
+These bowls are really good with sushi rice as well, like these easy sushi bowls.
+Chop any additional toppings like fresh cilantro, red cabbage, green onions, or cashews.

 - Brown the chicken: The most important thing when cooking the chicken is to cook it in a single layer.
 When the pan is overcrowded, the chicken will steam and can get rubbery.
 Also, make sure not to overcook the chicken.
 It should be just cooked through.